riquito/Semiautomatic-django-setup/README.rst

 Confidential informations are put inside environment variables to avoid versioning and ensure the configuration files are versioned and shareable.
-See mysite/settings/production.py to discover the environment variable names used.
-I suggest you to set the variables in .env/bin/activate
+You may find the empty environment variables inside .env/bin/activate

 Review the settings
 -------------------